AdrianNO1/Dayboard/README.md

 - Run `mvn clean package` in the backend dir
 - Run the backend jar with `java -jar target/DayboardAPI-0.0.1-SNAPSHOT.jar`

+Optionally, set GMAIL_USER and GMAIL_PASS environment variables to enable fetching emails.
+If you want to filter the emails displayed, look at the file `backend\src\main\resources\gmailFlags.example.txt` for setup.

 ### Info

 That will start the backend, which opens the frontend PWA, letting it load all data and make API requests, and then the server will close after 1 minute to preserve memory.
 This can be adjusted with the AUTOKILL_DELAY_MS environment variable.
 Set it to 0 to disable autokill.